drm88/TEFL-Course/US TEFL Methodology Course/Unit 12/Unit_12_Assignment.md

 4. Production - Free (15-20 mins) Student - Student, Group

-    * Do a group storytelling
+    * Set up a group role-play, use some real/some fanciful scenarios to demonstrate interrupted situations.
-    * Divide the class into 2 groups and provide an prompt to each group to kick off the story, eg. "Last night I was walking my dog when..."
+    * Divide the class into pairs or small groups and provide a scenario to each to riff  off of eg. "You are being interviewed for a job when something unexpected happens.", You’re having dinner when theres a loud bang at the door.", "You're walking in the park when suddenly a monster leaps out from behind a tree"
-    * Students will then go around the circle and continue the story, encourage them to come up with fun unexpected interruptions!
-    * Have each group tell their story to the class afterwords.
+    * The first student will then sets the scene using past continuous: “I was talking to my boss when...”
+    * The other students then ask questions or otherwise react naturally “What did you do?”, “Who was at the door?", "Were you scared?"
+    * Encourage the natural flow of the conversation, and use of the TL to continue the scenario.
+    * The teacher should listen for accuracy and fluency.
+Make a mental note of good language and common errors.
+If anyone seems stuck maybe offer up a "Yes, and...?" to keep the conversation moving.

 5. Wrap up (~5 mins) Teacher - Student

     * Briefly go over any common errors errors and correct them as a class
     * Recap the TL by asking a few final concept checking questions like "What were you doing yesterday when something unexpected happened?"
-    * For homework ask students to note if any of their activities are unexpectedly interrupted, so they can share them next time class meets.
+    * For homework ask students to write 2 short dialogues where someone is interrupted while doing something, they can share them next time class meets.
     * Praise the students for their hard work and participation!